The many Wellesley-specific traditions make commencement a momentous event for students and their guests.

-Original plan: Hoop Rolling will take place on Saturday, April 18, 2020 (Inclement Weather date of April 25th) at Tupelo Lane.
+Hoop Rolling takes place at Tupelo Lane.
 Back in the day, it was proclaimed that whoever won the Hoop Roll would be the first to get married.
 In the status-seeking 1980s, she was the first to be CEO.
 Now we just say that the winner will be the first to achieve happiness and success, whatever that means to her.
-The winner is carried away by her Wellesley Sisters......and has the honor of being thrown into Lake Waban.
+The winner is carried away by her Wellesley classmates......and has the honor of being thrown into Lake Waban.
 View more information about Hoop Rolling here.

 There will be a special Baccalaureate concert at 8PM.

 The Commencement Procession is one of the few remaining occasions for which the faculty of American colleges and universities still wear formal regalia.
 Participants in Wellesley's Commencement Procession reflect the colors, chevrons, velvets, and wools of diverse degrees earned here and abroad.

 Perhaps the most readily identified of American regalia is the crimson robe bedecked with three black velvet stripes on the sleeve, denoting the doctoral degree of Harvard University.
 Although most American universities observe the traditional black robe, distinguishing among levels of education by the cut of the robe and the colors on the hood trim, Harvard is one of a number of institutions permitting colored robes (others include Yale, Brown, Boston, and Johns Hopkins Universities).